tomjoht/tomjoht.github.io/_user_centered_doc/ucd-progressive-disclosure.md

 > Layer information so that you don't present everything to the user at once.
 Make some information available only at secondary or tertiary levels of navigation.

+See [Applying Progressive Information Disclosure to Online Help Navigation](http://idratherbewriting.com/2012/08/09/applying-progressive-information-disclosure-to-online-help-navigation/) for more details.

 {% comment %}
 ## Strip tease your information